RJvH/dapr-workshop/docs/assignment-1.md

 - Open the assignment-1 VS Code workspace from the workspaces folder using "File > Open Workspace from File"

 ### Step 1.
 Add services to Tye and run them
-Start the following executalabes from the tools directory by defining them as a service in the tye.yaml file.
+Start the following executables from the tools directory by defining them as a service in the tye.yaml file.

 | name | executable | arguments | http port |
 |---|---|----|---|